slacker2/departure-times/README.md

 * Figure out how to allow a user to just click somewhere on the map, and predict departure times near that location.
 * Add some intelligent cacheing for stops that have very recently had predictions.
 * Make stops appear on the map, and have some sort of UI response to listed predictions and the stop on the map.
+* Add path information to routes when available.
+Perhaps show paths on the map.